vahid8/BoilerPlate_C/README.md

-*if you define a variable and function it will be global by default in all your files In the workspace and you can define it only once otherwise u will get a dupplicatation error How ever you can hide this variable or function from other cpp files using
+*if you define a variable and function it will be global by default in all your files In the workspace and you can define it only once otherwise u will get a dupplicatation error How ever you can hide this variable or function from other cpp files using static keyword

 ### Define data structure and define what to print out
 ```